Vitaliy-Pudlovskyy/volyn-hunting-ml/README.md

 - `build_final.py` drops unmapped hosts silently; it should print the unmapped set before filtering.

 ## Limitations
-- 2023–2024 reporting is incomplete due to the Forestry Agency reform (handled explicitly).
+- 2023–2024 reporting is incomplete due to the Forestry Agency reform (handled explicitly, including in the chat's injected context).
-- Forecasts are **trends**, not precise counts.
+- Forecasts are **trends**, not precise counts, and are computed only where the underlying data is continuous enough to support them (2 of 5 focal species for Time Series, 2 of 5 for Classification).
 - Empty vs "not reported" are indistinguishable in harvest (both `NaN`).
 - Wild-boar forecasting intentionally omitted given ASF volatility.
+- Species-synonym matching relies on `rapidfuzz` alone (no manual synonym dictionary); it catches spelling variants but not true dialectal synonyms.

 ---